-- In mid-2021, Kiena restarted operations and achieved commercial production at the end of 2022. - 2 Volumes of explosives at Eagle River in 2023 are based on explosive amounts purchased from suppliers, rather than the average usage rate per tonne of rock blasted.
+In mid-2021, Kiena restarted operations and achieved commercial production at the end of 2022.

 Recently, the energy management team at Eagle has been working to identify opportunities to optimize the underground mine's ventilation system, which may provide for energy savings.